Skip to main content

 Why recorded mode exists

-The first deliverable for any wire integration is a free local simulation that can falsify it offline.
+The first deliverable for any live-API integration is a free local simulation that can falsify it offline.
 Live smoke is the final check, never the primary debugger.
 If the agent picks the wrong endpoint or builds a malformed request, recorded mode catches it before a single network call — or a single cent — is spent.

 Recorded mode proves the agent selected the right call and built a well-formed request.
 It does not prove the upstream returns that exact data — for that, run live.
 Recorded responses are schema-shaped samples, not real data.